pnlbwh/dMRIharmonization/README.md

     export PATH=$PATH:/directory/of/executable

-`conda activate harmonization` should already put the ANTs scripts in your path.
-Yet, you should set ANTSPATH as follows:
+Also, you should set `ANTSPATH` as follows:

     export ANTSPATH=~/miniconda3/envs/harmonization/bin/